tinloaf/ygg/docs/pages/Startpage.md

 @mainpage

-This is Ygg (short for [Yggdrasil](https://en.wikipedia.org/wiki/Yggdrasil)), a C++11 implementation of intrusive search tree and interval datastructures.
+This is Ygg (short for [Yggdrasil](https://en.wikipedia.org/wiki/Yggdrasil)), a C++11 implementation of intrusive search tree and interval data structures.
 It currently contains:

 * a red-black tree
 * an interval tree
 * an interval map
+* a dynamic segment tree
 * a doubly-linked list

 If you need a Red-Black-Tree, an Interval Tree or an Interval Map in your C++ application, and for some reason the existing implementations (like std::set or boost::instrusive::rbtree) are not suited for you, Ygg may be the answer.
+Also, I do not know of any other implementation of what I call the "Dynamic Segment Tree" (if you know something similar, please let me know!)

-See the list of features below for why it's awesome!
+See the list of features below for why Ygg is awesome!

 If you are not sure whether one of these data structures is right for your application, check out the @ref datastructuresoverview.